 Model complexity to capture the evolutionary process.¾ While the best model includes a deterministic pull parameter, its magnitude is miniscule.
-Yet the models with deterministic pull provide a huge improvement over any purely stochastic model (Table 2).
+Yet our model selection results demonstrate that models with deterministic pull provide a huge improvement over any purely stochastic model (Table 2).
 One of the challenges of an OU model with a weak deterministic component is that the model parameters will be poorly defined (Cressler, et al. 2015).
 Intuitively, if the pull parameter (α) is important but close to zero, the equilibria (θi) can take on a wide range of values in combination with a range of values for the stochastic parameter σ and explain the phenotypic distribution equally as well.
-The difference between a purely stochastic (BM) model and one that has any degree of deterministic pull is that the variance of a BM model will grow unbounded over time, whereas the variance in a model with deterministic pull will not (σ2/2αcite?).
-The phenotype may explore a wide range of valuesα, but it will be bounded.
+The difference between a purely stochastic (BM) model and one that has any degree of deterministic pull is that the variance of a BM model will grow unbounded over time (as variance of a trait undergoing a brownian motion process is proportional to time), whereas the variance in a model with deterministic pull will not (variance ~σ2/2α; Add Hansen and Martins 1996, Butler and King 2004).
+Thus, while the phenotype may explore a wide range of values in an OU model with very small α, it will remain bounded.
 For paedomorphs, a weak deterministic pull allows the mean to wander, while a far-away equilibrium value captures a deterministic trend toward increase.
-In OU models, increasing deterministic pull strength influences the approach to the equilibrium, but also will tend to dampen stochastic effects (apart from the influence of σ), so weak deterministic pull allows greater noise in the stochastic process.
+In OU models, increasing deterministic pull strength influences the approach to the equilibrium, but also will tend to dampen stochastic effects (apart from the influence of σ), so it is possible to have both weak deterministic pull and substantial noise in the stochastic process.
 This analysis demonstrates that deterministic pull can exert an important evolutionary influence, even if the magnitude of alpha is weak.

-But how complex a model of deterministic pull is necessary? αWe found no evidence for a rate shift in deterministic pull; all multiple a models performed poorly.
+But how complex a model is necessary?
+One might suppose that stronger deterministic pull on one portion of the tree would support a rate shift in α.
+However, all multiple a models performed poorly.
 This is consistent with extensive simulation results showing that, among the three basic parameters of the OU model, a is most poorly defined (Cressler, et al. 2015) (Ho and Ane, 2013, Boettiger et al. 2013).
 Thus, even if a rate shift in a existed, there is probably little power to detect it.
-In this study, a lack of rate shift in a is not surprising as there are multiple free parameters and weak deterministic pull throughout the system.
-We can readily capture shifts in the evolutionary process with variable q and perhaps s over the tree, with stronger deterministic trends accomplished by moving theta to more extreme values.
-Thus, a shift in a is superlative, as these variations (rate shift in a, more extreme values of q) are not independently identifiable.
-Aside from this case where the system experiences weak deterministic pull overall, this may be a general problem for all comparative studies.
-We do not know of a case as of yet where a multiple a model was superior.
+In this study, we find that with multiple free parameters, we can readily capture shifts in the evolutionary process with variable q and perhaps s over the tree (although not seen in these results), with stronger deterministic trends accomplished by moving q to more extreme values.
+Thus, a shift in a is superlative, as changes in a and q are not independently identifiable.
+Beyond cases with weak deterministic pull, difficulty in identifiability of a may be a general problem for all comparative studies, as we do not know of a case as of yet where a multiple a model was superior.